Siem Reap is Cambodia’s unforgettable gateway to Angkor Wat: Explore ancient temples, vibrant markets, rich culture and local cuisine

 Overview of Siem Reap

-Siem Reap is best known as the gateway to the Angkor Wat complex, a remnant of ancient Khmer civilization, listed as a UNESCO World Heritage Site.
-Thanks to Angkor Wat and other ancient Khmer monuments, Siem Reap and Cambodia have developed their tourism industry, attracting numerous visitors from around the globe.
+Today, Siem Reap is best known as the gateway to the Angkor Wat complex, a breathtaking remnant of ancient Khmer civilization and a designated UNESCO World Heritage Site.
+The magnificence of Angkor Wat, along with countless other Khmer temples and monuments in the area, has helped transform Siem Reap into the heart of Cambodia’s tourism industry, drawing millions of visitors from all over the world each year.

 1. Explore the Marvel of Angkor Wat